Gin

 I never imagined that this small pack could make such a difference…

-There is no recipe that gives you the perfect combination.
+No recipe gives you the perfect combination.
 The perfect one is the one you love most, like all the other cocktails you’ll make and taste.
 I always check brands’ websites to see their own recipes because I believe that they all try to give the best to the consumers that will bring out their product the most.
 My favourite tonic brand is Fever-Tree.
-They give the perfect gin and tonic recipe here as 3 parts of tonic to 1 part of gin, with lots of ice and a twist of lime peel.
+They give the perfect gin tonic recipe here as 3 parts of tonic to 1 part of gin, with lots of ice and a twist of lime peel.

 How to Use the Garnish

-I usually like to have a ratio of 2 to 3 for gin to the tonic in my drink.
-But I used a different combination with the garnish, slightly less of gin:
+I usually prefer a ratio of 2 to 3 for gin to the tonic in my drink.
+But I used a different combination with the garnish, slightly less gin:

 • 1 part Gin